Check your drugs

 Aspirin, acetaminophen (such as Tylenol) and over-the-counter cold/flu medicines can cause liver and kidney damage when combined with alcohol.

 Methamphetamine, also known as speed, is used by many in our community.
 Crystal meth heightens arousal, increases sexual stamina, and delays orgasm.

-Meth increases the risk of HIV infection because of a decrease in inhibition and a higher pain tolerance.
+Meth could increase the risk of HIV infection because of a decrease in inhibition and a higher pain tolerance.
 This can result in longer and more aggressive sex, but without feeling what’s going on, injury is more likely to occur and the risk of HIV infection increases.

 For HIV-positive guys who use meth, it can be hard to remember to take HIV meds regularly, which can lead to an increased viral load.
 Once you’ve made the decision to take HIV meds, taking them as they’re prescribed is basic to taking care of yourself.

 Using meth, even occasionally, helps people stay awake, which can often mean you’re not sleeping enough.
 Sleep is essential to good health, and supporting your immune system.